 What Is Mastering? | Audio Mastering Explained

-At its core, mastering is the process of finalizing music by balancing art and science.
+Audio mastering is the process of finalizing music by balancing art and science.
 It relies on empirical data collected through technical analysis, and on emotional insight steered by intuition and a deep connection to the music.
-Great records are born from a balance of both.

 Generally speaking, mastering is composed of three discrete processes: